Developer Guide

 4.6.
 Common Classes

-Classes used by multiple other components are in the team.serenity.commons
+Classes used by multiple other components are in the team.serenity.commons package.

-The package contains three sub-packages: core
+The package contains three sub-packages: core, exceptions and util.

 4.6.1.
 Core Class